mcaleb808/myPharmBackend/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: "\U0001F41ECreate a report to help us improve \U0001F41E"
-title: "\U0001F41ECreate a report to help us improve \U0001F41E"
-labels: bug, help wanted, invalid
+about: "🐞Flag any malfunctions so we can fix them🐞"
+title: "State your bug report title"
+labels: bug
 assignees: ''

----### 🐞Describe the bug/issue🐞
+---

+### Describe the bug you faced

 > A clear and concise description of what the bug is.